ADULT LEARNING

 Courses

-All of our courses are available for free to anyone who is interested.
-The only exception is that some courses do require the purchase of a book—and even that shouldn’t be an obstacle to participation as scholarship assistance is available.
+Most of our courses are available for free to anyone who is interested.
+Some courses do require the purchase of a book—but even that shouldn’t be an obstacle to participation as scholarship assistance is available.
 We hope you will consider joining at least one of the courses listed below.

 If you have any questions or need any further information, please submit the form below